Ingest How-To: Real-time Graph Analytics for Kafka Streams with Quine

 Start the Kafka cluster and create a topic called demo-logs.

-Use kcat to verify the Kafka cluster is up and that the`demo-logs` topic was configured.
+Use kcat to verify the Kafka cluster is up and that the demo-logs

 Quine Config